Kateryna Baindl: 2023-2024: Australian Open third round

+2024 US Open, but lost in the first round at both events, in straight sets to Laura Siegemund, and to Elisabetta Cocciaretto, respectively.

 Performance timeline

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Australian Open.
+Current through the 2024 Wuhan Open.

 Doubles

+Current through the 2023 US Open.